Volunteer Saul on his regular morning visit to Star the donkey.

-Additonally, volunteers can propose activities outside the realm of animal or plant care that match personal skills, such as leading tours during our public Farm Days, taking high-quality photos or videos of our animals, creating fundraisers, or offering workshops on topics related to our mission.
+Additonally, volunteers can propose activities outside the realm of animal or plant care that match personal skills, such as taking high-quality photos or videos of our animals, assisting with social media, creating fundraisers, or offering workshops on topics related to our mission.

 Volunteer hours are available 8am-12pm Tuesday-Saturday.
 We ask that volunteers commit to at least one regular day each week, and stay for at least an hour.

-We completely understand that emergencies and inclement weather occur, so if you will not be able to make your regular time, please let us know in advance via email.
+We completely understand that emergencies and inclement weather occur, so if you will not be able to make your regular time, please let us know in advance via text or email.